 What to do in Mamaia

 Many come to Mamaia to enjoy the sun and the beautiful beach.
 There is more to this seaside resort than meets the eye.
 I absolutely love exploring Mamaia, and I adore the history behind Constanta, the nearby city.
-So here are the top things to do in Mamaia.
+I always recommend staying a minimum of 7 days in Mamaia as there's plenty to do and see.
+You can explore Mamaia and some days you can take day trips to see the nearby seaside towns.
+Here are the top things to do in Mamaia.

 Chill on the beach